iam-SivaManikanta/CI-CD-Pipeline/README.md

-This is CI/CD pipeline integration project done for tools Git, Jenkins and Ansible.
+This is CI/CD pipeline integration project done with tools Git, Jenkins and Ansible.

 In this project, I have written a playbook using AWS collections to create a S3 bucket which is Ansible used for Deploying and Jenkins is used for build which is triggered by github webhooks.